 Discovery Science Lab

 This is a science enrichment program, held on Wednesdays after school.
 Each week we have a new theme.
 We study Chemistry, Geology, Marine Biology, Astronomy, and our Northwest Habitat.
-Class is for ages 5 to 9, held at Robinswood Park.
+Class is for ages 5 to 9, held at Robinswood Park and on the BC campus.
+It is not being offered in 2022 – 2023.

 We have a group time where we introduce the key science concepts of the day, then children can rotate between 8 – 10 stations, which allow for play-based hands-on learning.
 Stations include experiments, art projects, building activities, observation stations, and sensory play experiences.
 At the end of class, we have a group time to summarize and reinforce all that we’ve explored, and the children record their learning in their science journals.
-We meet at the barn at Robinswood Park, in Bellevue near the BC campus.
-We also do 3 – 4 field trips a year, related to the current themes.
+Most weeks, we meet at the barn at Robinswood Park, in Bellevue near the BC campus.
+Once a month we meet on campus.
+We also do 3 – 4 field trips a year in the Seattle / King County area, related to the current themes.

 Check out this video: